influxdata/telegraf/plugins/inputs/opentelemetry/README.md

 Metrics received with `metrics_schema=prometheus-v1` are assigned measurement from the OTel field `Metric.name`.
 Metrics received with `metrics_schema=prometheus-v2` are stored in measurement `prometheus`.

+Also see the OpenTelemetry output plugin for Telegraf.

 ### Example Output

 #### Tracing Spans